RamziA961/birthview_web/README.md

 It is important to note that the application handles its routing internally, which means that any route except `public/{RESOURCE_NAME}` should be directed to `index.html`.
 You can refer to this [resource](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/) for serving static content with NGINX.

+For a simpler deployment process consider [Vercel](https://vercel.com/), which will handle most of the configuration.